umesh-negi/Important-Physics-Concepts/Mathematical Models/important-definitions.md

 # Vector Operations

-## 1. Multiplication of a Vector y a Scalar
+## 1. Multiplication of a Vector by a Scalar

+Multiplying a vector by a scalar quantity say s, yields another vector.